COURSE PRICE: $20.00

-This course is appropriate for EMTs, paramedics, and first responders.
+This course is appropriate for EMTs and paramedics.

 Wild Iris Medical Education, Inc. provides educational activities that are free from bias.
 The information provided in this course is to be used for educational purposes only.
 It is not intended as a substitute for professional health care.
 See our disclosures for more information.

-COURSE OBJECTIVE: The purpose of this course is to give healthcare providers information about the symptoms, treatment, disabilities, rehabilitation, and prevention of traumatic brain injury.
+COURSE OBJECTIVE: The purpose of this course is to educate healthcare professionals about Alzheimer’s disease, including epidemiology, pathophysiology, therapies, and strategies for caregiving.